 Adding Logic to Handle Map/Reduce Restarts

-Restarts can terminate an application forcefully at any moment.
-Therefore, robust scripts must account for restarts and be able to recover from an unexpected interruption.
+Restarts can forcefully stop an application at any time, so your scripts should handle restarts and recover from unexpected interruptions.

 In a map/reduce script, each restarted piece of the script will automatically delete any internal map/reduce data that this piece created (for example, the key-value pairs that drive the execution of a entire mapping task).
 However, you must develop your own code to handle any parts of the script that modify additional data (for example, creation of NetSuite records like sales orders), which is never automatically deleted.